google/WebFundamentals/src/_langs/en/tools/javascript/command-line/events.markdown

 To specify the events to listen to, pass either a string or an array of strings as the second parameter.

-Listen to click events on the body of the page.
+Listen to click events on the body of the page:

     monitorEvents(document.body, "click");